![]() |

 string of bombs were jettisoned onto the village, believed to be from a

-German plane aiming to destroy the searchlight post.
-Uncle Sam in Pipers Wood In the months leading up to D-Day, Pipers Wood camp was full of
+In the months leading up to D-Day, Pipers Wood camp was full of

 Americans.
 Again the villagers made them welcome.
 I corresponded with the